UCSD-E4E/rct_tower_scheduler/README.md

 - the `active_ensembles.json` provided is the scheduler-usable form of `dummy_ensembles.json`
 - start the scheduler as above to run it

 ## Outline
 1. Fetch current ensemble (what should be performed) from disk
-2. Read file until reaching current ensemble, read functions to perform
+2. Read current ensemble from file: functions to perform and time to perform them
+3. Confirm it's time to execute this ensemble
-3. Let tower perform functions in current ensemble
+4. Let tower perform functions in current ensemble
-4. Perform calculations to find sleep duration given current time, time at which to perform next ensemble, and wakeup and shutdown times
+5. Perform calculations to find sleep duration given current time, time at which to perform next ensemble, and wakeup and shutdown times
-5. Save next ensemble to disk to indicate what comes next
+6. Save next ensemble to disk to indicate what comes next
-6. Send sleep command to sleep timer
+7. Send sleep command to sleep timer

+## State Machine Diagram
 ![State machine diagram.](state_machine.png "This is our state machine.")

-## Edge Cases
+## To-Do Items
-Edge cases to address after completing basic scheduler:
+- [ ] Execution of ensemble functions
+- [ ] Sleep timer tester (make a subclass of SleepTimer once interface is complete)
+- [ ] Determine time needed for shutdown and wakeup
+- [ ] Unit testing of component functions
+- [ ] System testing using fabricated schedules
-- [x] Sleep timer isn’t working --> tower will report error and resort to software sleep
+- [ ] Detect that sleep timer isn’t working (dependent on sleep timer interface)
-- [x] Not enough time for full hardware sleep --> scheduler will use a short software sleep
-- [x] Scheduler wakes up past an ensemble's time --> Skip that ensemble
-- [ ] Can’t connect to network --> save something locally, upload offline later?
+- [ ] Can’t connect to network --> save something locally, upload offline later (dependent on sleep timer interface)
+- [ ] Validate time synchronization between towers and GCS